Cha-ching.

 The sound of billions lost from online booking scams.
 Let’s say you booked and paid for your hotel online – does your hotel really have the reservation?

-If you’ve shopped for hotels online then you’ve probably seen the message ‘only 1 room left’ or ‘there are 50 people looking at this hotel’ – ways to manipulate consumers.
-Perhaps you did make a reservation only to find ‘no room at the Inn’ as the research shows that 1 out of 4 had a problem with their reservation.
+If you’ve shopped for hotels online then you’ve probably seen the message ‘only 1 room left’ or ‘there are 50 people looking at this hotel’ – ways to manipulate consumers using FOMO (Fear Of Missing Out is the new version of we used to call “FUD” – Fear, Urgency, and Doubt).
+Perhaps you did make a reservation only to find ‘no room at the Inn’ as the research shows that 1 out of 4 travelers booking online had a problem with their reservation.

-3. Contact a skilled travel advisor.
-They will have the most up to date information and rates directly from the hotels & resorts, and in most cases, you won’t have to pay in full at the time of the reservation.
+- Contact a skilled travel advisor.
+They will have the most up to date information and rates directly from the hotels & resorts.

 The government may also get involved in an effort to protect consumers with the Stop Online Booking Scams Act of 2019, which was initiated in July 2019.